SanklaRishabh/LineIO/README.md

 ## Parameters

 The `readline` function takes two parameters:
->*str*
+>*&str*
-+ Pointer to the character buffer where the line read is stored.
++ Address to the pointer to the character buffer where the line read is stored.

 >*stream*
 + Pointer to the `FILE` object that identifies an input stream.